shrinivassureshhegde/shrinivassureshhegde/README.md

 🎓 Computer Science Engineering Student specializing in **Artificial Intelligence and Machine Learning**

-📊 Interested in **Data Analysis, Machine Learning, and AI systems**
+📊 Interested in **Deep Learning, Machine Learning, and AI systems**

 💡 Skilled in **EDA, Feature Engineering, and Model Evaluation**